johnzhang320/microservice-master-docker/README.md

        (sometimes, mac does not allow above command to run because it is can not verify it is valid developer, then do System Preference-->Security & Private--> Check "General" Tab --> Allow Application Download From--> Allow mongodb run any way)
+       (sometimes,/usr/local/var/mongodb/WiredTiger.wt file may be corrupted , better way is create new folder like /usr/local/var/mongoNew run
+           ~$ mongod --dbpath /usr/local/var/mongoNew
+        will solve the problem
+      )

        ~$  mongo